Health Encyclopedia

 These guidelines will help you care for yourself at home:

-• Rest today.
-You can resume most of your normal activities as soon as you are feeling back to normal.
+• Rest.
+You can go back to most of your normal activities as soon as you are feeling back to normal.

 • If you become lightheaded or dizzy, lie down right away or sit with your head between your knees.